always, dragging your fingers into

 be anything more substantial for you.

-Sarah Trajcevska, A Letter to xx
+written by Sarah Trajcevska, A Letter to xx

 I’ve bruised my knuckles on the steel